 - Choose beverages that are sugar free and fat free instead of alcohol or soda.

 In some cases, medications may help you quit smoking, and also to gain less weight when you do so.
+Don't hesitate to rely on quit smoking products like nicotine patches when you need them.
 Talk to your doctor about the medications available, including nicotine replacement therapy (the patch, gum, nasal spray, and inhaler), or antidepressant medication.
 Nicotine patches and gum are usually available without a prescription.
+If you are unsure about taking such medications, discuss their use with your doctor before using them.

 It may be easier to prevent weight gain or to lose weight with some extra help from a professional.
-Look into seeing a registered dietitian, nutritionist, or personal trainer to help with your diet and exercise goals.
+Look into seeing a registered dietitian, nutritionist, or personal trainer to help with your diet and exercise goals to avoid weight gain.

 Most of us don't like to gain weight, but the overall benefits of quitting smoking far outweigh the risks of a few extra pounds.
-When you quit smoking you lower your risk for numerous types of cancers, and other illness such as heart disease.
+When you quit smoking, you lower your risk for numerous types of cancers, and other illness such as heart disease.
 When you embark on a smoking cessation program focus first on quitting.
 Once you have quit for good, then turn your energy to becoming physically active and eating a balanced diet to reach your desired weight.
+The quit smoking benefits greatly outweigh the potential weight gain from quitting.

 IMAGES PROVIDED BY: